Rami24t/Build-a-World-Cup-Database-fCC-project/README.md

 #### Part 2: Insert the data

 - Complete the insert_data.sh script to correctly insert all the data from games.csv into the database.
 The file is started for you.
 Do not modify any of the code you start with.
-Using the PSQL variable defined, you can make database queries like this: $($PSQL "<query_here>").
 The tests have a 20 second limit, so try to make your script efficient.
-The less you have to query the database, the faster it will be.
-You can empty the rows in the tables of your database with TRUNCATE TABLE games, teams;

 #### Part 3: Query the database